PORT-AU-PRINCE, Haiti – As Americans braced Sunday for Hurricane Sandy, Haiti was still suffering.

 As the rains stopped and rivers began to recede, authorities were getting a fuller idea of how much damage Sandy brought on Haiti.
 Bridges collapsed.
 Banana crops were ruined.
 Homes were underwater.
 Officials said the death toll might still rise.

-"This is a disaster of major proportions," Prime Minister Laurent Lamothe told The Associated Press, adding with a touch of hyperbole, "The whole south is under water."
+"This is a disaster of major proportions," Prime Minister Laurent Lamothe told The Associated Press.
+"The whole south is under water."

 The country's ramshackle housing and denuded hillsides are especially vulnerable to flooding.
 The bulk of the deaths were in the southern part of the country and the area around Port-au-Prince, the capital, which holds most of the 370,000 Haitians who are still living in flimsy shelters as a result of the devastating 2010 earthquake.